AlexaH88/anthemology/README.md

 ### ***Content***

-- All text content was written by the site creator [Alexa Hendry](https://github.com/AlexaH88).
+- All text content was written by the site creator [Alexa Hendry](https://github.com/AlexaH88) other than the song lyrics which were taken from [Genius](https://genius.com/).

 ### ***Media***